Impacts superheroes with Stan the dog

 It doesn’t take that long to fix and fasten items that could become dangerous, but it will help keep you and your whānau safer in a quake.
 Ask your parent or caregiver about securing heavy objects both inside and outside your home.

-Visit the Toka Tū Ake Earthquake Commission website for more information on making your home safer.
+Visit the Natural Hazards Commission Toka Tū Ake website for more information on making your home safer.

 Get your school ready for an emergency